quiltdata/quilt/docs/walkthrough/working-with-elasticsearch.md

 <!-- markdownlint-disable -->

-Each Quilt stack includes an Elasticsearch cluster that indexes objects and packages.
-To write specialized queries against your data stored in Amazon S3 buckets you may wish to connect directly to your Quilt Elasticsearch cluster.
+Each Quilt stack includes an Elasticsearch cluster that indexes objects and packages as documents.
+You can connect to your Elasticsearch domain to query these documents.

+> If your Quilt stack uses private endpoints for Elasticsearch you will need to
+> connect to the cluster from a machine in the same VPC as the cluster.

 Each Amazon S3 bucket connected to Quilt implies two Elasticsearch index aliases:
 1. `YOUR_BUCKET_NAME`: Contains one document per object in the bucket.